-Project-based rental assistance: The Coronavirus, Aid, Relief, and Economic Security Act, or CARES Act, allocates $1.25 billion to help public housing agencies respond to the coronavirus with assistance for renters.
+Project-based rental assistance: The CARES Act, which was passed on March 27, 2020, allocates $1.25 billion to help public housing agencies respond to the coronavirus with assistance for renters.
 The law provides an additional $1 billion for project-based rental assistance, a type of HUD housing program where the government contracts with landlords directly to provide affordable rentals.
 The details of the program are still being worked out, but part of the money is designed to help keep Section 8 programs operating normally without terminating assistance for families.

 Where to get help: To see if you qualify for assistance, contact a HUD-approved housing counseling agency in your state.

 If you’re not eligible for federal help — or your city, county or state isn’t offering rent relief at this time — these organizations may be able to help.

 - Local housing authorities — Local housing authorities like United Way have resources and recommendations that may help.